bhanuprakash515/Java-DSA-with-Kunal/Day 8 Inro to Java/README.md

-Java Data Types, Type Conversion, and Type Casting - README.md markdown
-Copy
-Edit
 # 🔢 Java Data Types, Type Conversion & Type Casting

 ## 📌 Overview
 _Java is a **statically-typed** language, meaning every variable must have a defined data type.
-Data types define the type and size of data a variable can store.
+Data types define the type and size of data a variable can store._

 ### **Java supports:**